LiamSymes/Pix2pix---Pixelated-Anime/README.txt

 Using the AnimePix2pix python code via Google Colabs:
+1: Load Google Colab file (AnimePix2Pix.ipynb).
-1: Change directories where needed so the code can access the required folders.
+2: Change directories where needed so the code can access the required folders.
-2: Change the n_epoch and n_epoch_decay to a lower amount to begin with (e.g. 10, 10) to ensure everything is working correctly.
+3: Change the n_epoch and n_epoch_decay to a lower amount to begin with (e.g. 10, 10) to ensure everything is working correctly.
-3: After this, the default or recommended values are 100, 100.
+4: After this, the default or recommended values are 100, 100.
-4. After the model is finished training, you can save the 'latest_net_G.pth' and 'latest_net_D.pth' files if you wish to save the latest trained version.
+5. After the model is finished training, you can save the 'latest_net_G.pth' and 'latest_net_D.pth' files if you wish to save the latest trained version.
-5: To continue training, simply uncomment '--continue_train' and '--epoch_count' and then change the epoch_count to the epoch you wish to start from to continue training.
+6: To continue training, simply uncomment '--continue_train' and '--epoch_count' and then change the epoch_count to the epoch you wish to start from to continue training.
 Then up the amount of n_epochs and n_epochs_decay.
-6: If you wish to save the entirety of results, use the last code block but ensure you update the destination_dir.
+7: If you wish to save the entirety of results, use the last code block but ensure you update the destination_dir.